Summer Science Research Program

 Poster Session

-The capstone experience of the Hofstra University Summer Science Research Program (HUSSRP) participants comes when students present posters highlighting their summer research activities at a reception for their families, friends, and teachers.
+The capstone experience of the Hofstra University Summer Science Research Program participants comes when students present posters highlighting their summer research activities at a reception for their families, friends, and teachers.
 Many HUSSRP students go on to enter their research posters in science competitions locally and nationally.

 Contact Us